mozilla/dxr/docs/source/download-boot-and-build.rst

         make docker_stop

-Now you're read to fire up DXR's Docker containers, one to run elasticsearch and the other to interact with you, index code, and serve web requests::
+Now you're ready to fire up DXR's Docker containers, one to run elasticsearch and the other to interact with you, index code, and serve web requests::

     make shell